gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ---

-## Migrate your device to the Azure IoT Central Template
+## Migrate your device to an Azure IoT Central Template

 1. Open the Azure IoT Central Application your created.
 2. Open the **Devices** tab.
 There should be a new device listed with a numeric name.